 In an effort to speed up the siting and construction of large-scale clean energy projects, the state approved the Accelerated Renewable Energy Growth and Community Benefit Act in April 2020.
 The act provides an accelerated path for permitting and constructing renewable energy projects by establishing a new Office of Renewable Energy Siting (ORES) within the New York State Department of State.

 The act also directs the New York State Department of Public Service, in consultation with NYSERDA, the New York Power Authority (NYPA), the Long Island Power Authority, the investor-owned utilities, and the NYISO, to conduct a comprehensive study to identify cost-effective distribution, local and bulk electric system upgrades to support the state’s climate and clean energy policies.
 This study is targeted to be completed by end of 2020.
 The PSC has commenced a proceeding leading to a transmission investment plan utilizing the NYISO’s Public Policy Process to select projects, while enabling the PSC to designate NYPA, either on its own or with others, to carry out projects needed expeditiously to achieve CLCPA goals.
 NYPA and DPS Staff have petitioned the PSC proposing criteria for ranking transmission needs to qualify as Priority Projects and proposing the “Northern NY Project” and the “Western NY Energy Link” as meeting these criteria.
-It is not expected that the new Renewable Energy Law will have an impact for the next several years.

 Base Case Assumptions